 While clean water causes no problem, some natural waters contain foaming agents that will cause bubbles to rise up out of the aerator.
-With the standard RAD H2O setup, a piece of 1/4" ID tubing extends up from the aerator to the Small Drying Tube held vertically in the Retort Stand.
+With the standard RAD $H_2O$ setup, a piece of $1/4^{\circ}$ ID tubing extends up from the aerator to the small tube of desiccant held vertically in the retort stand.
 This arrangement makes it difficult for bubbles to rise up as far as the desiccant and reduces the concern about foaming.

 If the water is so contaminated that the foam can climb the 1/4" tubing, an empty small desiccant tube can be substituted for the tubing (with short pieces used just to make the connections).
 The empty tube provides an even greater inside diameter to prevent bubbles from reaching the desiccant.
-This increases the air loop volume by 5% which, in turn, increases the air-water conversion factor by 4.5%.
-You may consider this negligible, or you may choose to multiply your results by 1.045 to account for the presence of the bubble trap.
+The increase in total air-loop volume is insignificant so that no correction is necessary to the reading.

-The force of the RAD8's internal pump may also influence the water level in the RAD H2O.
+The force of the RAD7's internal pump may also influence the water level in the RAD H2O.
 Reducing the effective pump strength can prevent water from breaching the aerator and saturating the desiccant.
-This is accomplished using the included Bypass Assembly, which allows some air to bypass the aerator and flow directly from the RAD8 outlet to the Small Drying Tube.
-The RAD H2O Bypass Assembly should be connected as shown in Fig. 8.
+This is accomplished using the included Bypass Assembly, which allows some air pressure to bypass the aerator and flow directly from the RAD7 outlet to the drying tube.
+The RAD H2O Bypass Assembly should be connected as shown in Figure 9.

-When the screw clamp on the Bypass Assembly is loosened, less air will be injected into the water and the turbulence will be reduced, but as a result the aeration process may require more than the standard 10 minutes that is included in the RAD8's RAD H2O present protocols.
+When the screw clamp on the Bypass Assembly is loosened, less air will be injected into the water and the turbulence will be reduced, but as a result the aeration process may require more than the typical 5 minutes.
 This issue is more common with 250 ml samples than with 40 ml samples.

-Where incomplete aeration is a problem, it is necessary to do some initial pumping before starting a measurement with either of the preset 'H2O 40 ml' or 'H2O 250 ml' protocols.
-In fact this initial pumping is necessary in order to be able to determine the optimal screw clamp tightness on the Bypass Assembly.
+Where incomplete aeration is a problem, it is necessary to do some initial pumping before starting the WAT protocol measurement.
+In fact this initial pumping is necessary in order to be able to determine the optimal screw clamp tightness.
 Start by opening the bypass fully.
-Next, turn the pump on by starting a purge (Start Test > Purge).
+Next, turn the pump on by entering Sniff protocol and starting a measurement.
 Gradually close the screw clamp to divert air through the sample.
-Stop tightening the clamp when you have found the maximum air flow rate that can be achieved without foam rising up into the desiccant.
+Stop tightening the clamp when you have found the maximum air flow rate that can be achieved without foam riding up into the desiccant.
 Depending on how slow the permissible flow rate is, let the pumping continue for a few minutes to aerate the sample.
-Then stop the purge, and start an 'H2O 40 ml' or 'H2O 250 ml' test.
-If you judged it right, the sample will be fully aerated after ten more minutes of pumping.
-If you are not sure, start another test immediately without disconnecting the tubing, and check that the next reading is nearly the same (it will likely be slightly lower due to tiny leaks).
+Then stop the measurement, switch to WAT-40 or WAT250 protocol, and start a new test.
+If you judged it right, the sample will be fully aerated after five more minutes of pumping.
+If you are not sure, make another run immediately (without disconnecting the tubing) and see if the next reading is nearly the same.

-Fig. 8 RAD H2O with Bypass Assembly
+Fig. 9 RAD H2O with Bypass Assembly